giveedu/dom-pages/README.md

-# dom-pages
+# pages-styles
-A front end library for using in session page objects in the DOM
+A CSS library for the styles used in the pages architecture